Clean-Master-Privacy/applications/README.md

 RAM, Junk Files, Virus Cleaner, Phone Booster, App Optimization and Privacy Manager.

 With over 1 billion users worldwide, Clean Master Privacy can be your go-to app to clean viruses, free up storage and speed up your device.
-We offer powerful Antivirus, Junk File Cleaner, Phone Booster and Privacy Manager to protect your privacy and mobile security.
+We offer powerful Antivirus, Junk File Cleaner, Phone Booster and Privacy Manager to protect your privacy and security.

 Key Features of Clean Master Privacy: